adurrive/shoetest.js/README.md

 Match the case of the query.

-### options.punctuation
+### options.symbols
 Type: `Boolean`
 Default value: `false`

-Match the punctuation of the query.
+Match the symbols of the query.

 ### options.whitespaces
 Type: `Boolean`